ybenitezf/apply_4_a_job/challenge.md

 Test instructions:

-Based on the above descriptions, write a program that allow creates (manually) itineraries for Jill and Joe and save them to a MySQL Database.
+Based on the above descriptions, write a program that allow (manually) create the necesary objects to hold the itineraries for Jill and Joe and save them to a MySQL Database.

 Create a functionality that Iterate each itinerary and create a printable report of the itineraries for both Jill and Joe.

 Program must be written using Codeigniter framework

-Program must use ajax form submissions
+Program must use ajax form submissions.
+JS must be written using JQuery.
+Some sort of form validation must be set in place on the client side.

-Program must be done using resposive design
+Program must be done using resposive design by incorporating Twitter Bootstrap.

 Challenge must be completed within 3 days from the original pull.

+Good Luck!